CryptoSoc/cryptosoc.github.io/_tutorials/intro-to-github.md

 <strong>Time to read: 20 minutes</strong>
 </div>

  After [learning the basics of Git](/tutorials/intro-to-git), you might be wondering what the point of it is.
 Well version control starts to make more sense when you begin working on large projects with multiple people.
-GitHub is just one place where you can store git repositories for free so others can access them and contribute to your projects.
+GitHub is just one place where you can store Git repositories for free so others can access them and contribute to your projects.

 ## Sign Up